FowlerLab/Enrich2/docs/seqlib_config.rst

 * Reads

+	Required for FASTQ_ File Mode.
 Path to a FASTQ_ file containing the sequencing reads.
 For overlap SeqLibs, there are fields for Forward Reads and Reverse Reads.

 * Reverse